 - USA – Europe in First Class: 125,000 Etihad Guest Miles v 170,000 AAdvantage Miles

 - USA – Australia/New Zealand in Business Class: 125,000 Etihad Guest Miles v 160,000 AAdvantage Miles

-When you consider that you can fly roundtrip First Class between the US and Hong Kong (when there isn’t a pandemic raging!) for 135,000 ThankYou points instead of 220,000 AAdvantage Miles, you start to get a feel for just how good it can get if you use the relationships between Citi, Etihad, and American to book award travel.
+When you consider that you can fly roundtrip First Class between the US and Tokyo (entry conditions permitting) for 125,000 ThankYou points instead of 160,000 AAdvantage Miles, you start to get a feel for just how good it can get if you use the relationships between Citi, Etihad, and American to book award travel.